 News and Announcements

-As this flu season comes to an end, please continue to know the signs and symptoms of the flu listed below.
+Flu season 2019-2020 has offically begun.
+The Flu Vaccine is now available at Student Health.
+The Flu Vaccine is FREE with insurance or $20 cash price.
+Please make yourself familiar with the signs and symptoms of the flu listed below.
 If you are sick with these symptoms please contact the Student Health Center for a flu test.

 - Sore Throat